Post-Master’s Certificate Program Performance

 Certificate students are surveyed as they exit the program.

 Certificate finishers were asked why they had chosen the program.
-The majority of respondents indicated that they were looking to add new skills, while seven respondents indicated that the program’s online flexibility and instructors had attracted them to the program.
-One stated, " your professors are practicing in the field, so the issues, challenges and topics are relevant.
+The majority of respondents indicated that they were looking to add new skills, while other respondents indicated that the program’s online flexibility and instructors had attracted them to the program.
+One stated, "your professors are practicing in the field, so the issues, challenges and topics are relevant.
 Further, many names were recognizable -- they serve as editors for Library Journal, on ALA etc."

-Seventeen respondents indicated they had followed the Digital Archives and Records Management certificate pathway, sixteen had followed the Digital Services and Emerging Technologies pathway, six had completed the Information Intermediation and Instruction pathway, two had completed the Leadership and Management pathway, three had completed the Web Programming pathway and one had completed the Youth Services path.
+Seventeen respondents indicated they had followed the Digital Archives and Records Management certificate pathway, one followed the digital curation path, sixteen had followed the Digital Services and Emerging Technologies pathway, six had completed the Information Intermediation and Instruction pathway, four had completed the Leadership and Management pathway, four had completed the Web Programming pathway and three had completed the Youth Services path.
+From the most recent, Aug 2017 survey:

 Sample Comments from Exit Survey